 The Economic Effects of Special Purpose Entities on Corporate Tax Avoidance

 This study provides the first large-sample evidence on the economic tax effects of special purpose entities (SPEs).
-Unlike transactions that directly generate tax savings, these increasingly common components of corporate organizational structures facilitate tax savings by enabling sponsor-firms to conduct a greater level of tax-advantaged transactions and/or enhance the tax efficiency (i.e., relative tax savings) of such transactions.
-Using path analysis, we find that SPEs facilitate a greater level of specific transactions such that 1.8% of the cash tax savings from leverage, 3.3% from net operating loss carryforwards, 8.7% from research and development (R&D), 6.1% from intangibles, and all cash tax savings from tax havens occur within SPEs.
-We estimate that SPEs facilitate incremental cash tax savings of about $82.4 billion for our sample of 10,284 SPE users, or roughly 2% of total U.S. federal corporate tax collections during 1997-2011.
-Finally, moderation analysis reveals that SPEs enhance the total tax efficiency of transactions involving R&D and intangibles by 92.6% and 72.5%, respectively.
+These increasingly common organizational structures facilitate corporate tax savings by enabling sponsor-firms to increase tax-advantaged activities and/or enhance their tax efficiency (i.e., relative tax savings of a given activity).
+Using path analysis, we find that SPEs facilitate greater tax avoidance, such that an economically large amount of cash tax savings from research and development (R&D), depreciable assets, net operating loss carryforwards, intangible assets, foreign operations, and tax havens occur within SPEs.
+We estimate that SPEs facilitate over $330 billion of incremental cash tax savings, or roughly 6% of total U.S. federal corporate income tax collections during 1997-2016.
+Interaction analyses reveal that SPEs enhance the tax efficiency of R&D and intangibles by 87.5% and 61.5%, respectively.
 Overall, these findings provide economic insight into complex organizational structures facilitating corporate tax avoidance.

 Keywords: organizational structure, special purpose entity, tax avoidance

 JEL Classification: H25, L22, M40